wallyatgithub/maock/README.md

         response_payload_to_send = "hello lua"
         return response_headers_to_send, response_payload_to_send
     end

-     Different "Response" can have different customize_response for best flexibility.

   It is possible to define and load multiple "Service" entries, and Maock will chose the one that best fits to find the corresponding "Response"